Taxation of Australian Residents on "Fly In - Fly Out" (FIFO) Assignments

 |

-Most Australian residents on FIFO arrangements typically work on monthly rotations, but they can still qualify for the 91 days continual service requirement.
-In determining the period of continuous foreign service, certain intervals when the taxpayer is absent in accordance with the terms and conditions of the service, such as recreation or sick leave, are included in calculating the 91 days.
+In terms of the requirement above that "service must be for a continuous period of at least 91 days" most Australian residents on FIFO arrangements work on monthly rotations, but they can still meet the continual service requirement.
+In determining the period of continuous foreign service, certain intervals when the taxpayer is absent in accordance with the terms and conditions of service, such as recreation or sick leave, are included in calculating the 91 days.
 The period of continuous foreign service need not be measured on a year of income basis.

 Where the period of continuous foreign service starts in one income year and terminates in another year, the entire period of service is taken into account in determining the availability of the exemption in each income year.
 For example, two periods of work can be grouped together as continuous if they are broken by temporary absences that do not exceed 1/6th of the total number of days of foreign service before the absence.
 But note that these days of temporary absences that are not due to illness, accident or recreational leave do not count towards the 91 days.